 With more than 30,000 employees, thousands of students, and tens of thousands of visitors, Duke University and Health System generate significant demand for transportation.
 Meeting that need requires the use of public transit and alternative modes of transportation.
 Vehicle use contributes to traffic congestion, high infrastructure costs, and pollution.
 At Duke, we are striving to increase the convenience and incentives for commuters using alternative modes of transportation in order to achieve carbon neutrality, preserve green space and prevent congestion.

-Alternative Transportation @ Duke
+Alternative Transportation at Duke

 Duke has a variety of ways to get around campus.
 Whether it is one of the buses that service a dozen routes or carpooling/vanpooling options, you are likely to find an alternative way to and from campus.
 For a complete list of alternative transportation options, see the list below: